-Oh and BTW, you get separate edible painting colours in bake supply store easily, but you can use any gel based or powder colour.
-I don’t use water-based colour so no idea if they would work or no.
+Oh and BTW, you get separate edible painting colors in bake supply store easily, but you can use any gel based or powder color.
+I don’t use water-based color so no idea if they would work or no.

 I kept the recipe of cake simple using only ganache to fill the cake and soaked the layers in little bit of sugar syrup.

 You can make a full recipe cake and then slice into three layers but I am not very neat with slicing, hence cut down the recipe to make 3 separate layers.
 Alternatively, you can bake 3 layers in a big oven together but I don’t have that too.

 The cake is moist, perfect sweetness and rich to bite into.
 This is a crowd-pleaser if you are looking for a party.
 The flavours matures well if you allow the cake to set overnight in refrigerator.